 And ultimately, if I hadn't left my job to take time off because of infertility, I would have never started my own business (Vincelli Designs and Decor) selling crafts online that I design and create.(www.vincellidesigns.com) It is something that has brought much needed confidence and joy to my life these past seven years.
 It is the perfect balance of staying at home with my boys and also having some time away for myself.

 Blessings definitely come out of sufferings, even among the pain.
 This quote describes it perfectly: "Sometimes the hardest storms to get through are the ones your soul needs the most.
 And once the storm is over, you won't remember how you made it through, how you managed to survive.
 But, survive you did.
 And one thing is certain: when you come out of the storm, you won't be the same person who walked in.
 That's what the storm's all about." - The Horse Mafia

 I've experienced many different aspects of infertility.
 I've had a twin pregnancy via IVF, a FET that wasn't successful, a singleton pregnancy via FET, which resulted in a miscarriage.
 And a singleton pregnancy on our own with no medical assistance.
 I often think about how we've experienced all this and why we've had to experience each of these.
 I know I won't ever fully know or understand it, but I'll just keep trusting.
 For some reason, this was God's plan.

 Looking back, even if I could go back and take away all our infertility, I wouldn't.
-After all, it’s ultimately given me my beautiful twin boys and this other precious baby boy who will be born very soon.
-I praise God everyday for my precious miracles, Elijah and Will and baby boy Vincelli whose name is not being released yet! :)
+After all, it’s ultimately given me my three beautiful boys.
+I praise God everyday for my precious miracles, Elijah, Will, and Caleb.

 I am grateful for what I have endured.
 I am strong.
 I will keep surviving.
 Infertility has helped make me who I am today.
 It is part of me and will be forever.
 I embrace that.